Costa Rica Wilderness First Responder

 "The simulations felt very realistic.
 This really helped me to reinforce the techniques.
 The setting and facilities were great.
 The Coast 2 Coast camps are beautiful.
 Thank you!"

 - John Paul Skinner - Bermuda, USA - Program coordinator & SCUBA instructor with Bermuda Institute of Ocean Sciences (BIOS)

 "Thanks for such amazing care and transport to each location.
 The meals provided were fantastic and the staff really put in a great effort to make sure that we were all comfortable."

 - Candace Leenheer - California, USA - Teacher

 2013 Costa Rica Wilderness First Responder and Whitewater Rescue Technician

 "My expectations were exceeded by this course.
 The instruction was comprehensive.
-All course activities were administered in a very professional manner.
 It was evident that the instructor is passionate about teaching this subject matter."